Skip to content

 Iowa recorders have created a website where the public can freely search for land records.
 It includes archives of land records from all 99 counties.
 Land records tend to consist of maps, plats, and surveys with accompanying documentation.
 Property records, however, include many different things that offer a more complete picture of the property.

-Types of Property Records
+Types of Property Records in Iowa

 When conducting a property history search, you will come across many different types of property records.
 Each has its own purpose and specific information.
 The most common types of property records you will find in Iowa are as follows: